Philadelphia, Washington, New York,

-At leisure in this historic and vibrant city with optional tours available including the Amish Experience or the Valley Forge Battleground or the Spirit of 76 Haunted Walk-plenty to see and do in Philopterid.
+At leisure in this historic and vibrant city with optional tours available including the Amish Experience or the Valley Forge Battleground or the Spirit of 76 Haunted Walk-plenty to see and do in ‘The City of Brotherly Love’.
 Evening at leisure.

 Mid-morning departure per coach for the exciting trip to New York and accommodation in the heart of the great city.
 Evening free to explore your locality and just maybe grab a ticket for a show.

 Guided sightseeing tour of Manhattan in the morning with the rest of the day free.
 It’s hard to know where to begin, but here are a few highlights - explore 843 acres of Central Park by foot, bike or horse-drawn carriage, walk or bike over the Brooklyn Bridge, head up the iconic Empire State Building for a brilliant birds-eye view.
 Again an evening free to maybe take in a Broadway show.

 At leisure in New York.
 Another day to take in New York’s wonders.
 Take the Staten Island Ferry across to the Statue of Liberty, take a look at the historic Grand Central Station (check out the Whispering Gallery) or grab a bite at the Chelsea Market, one of the city’s most popular urban food courts.
-Or maybe do some shopping before another show evening-the options are limitless.
+Or maybe do some shopping before another show evening - the options are limitless.

 At leisure in New York.
 Again catch one of the many shows on Broadway, visit the 9/11 Memorial at Ground Zero, or pick a museum - Metropolitan Museum of Art, American Museum of Natural History, Museum of Modern Art and many more.

-Another interesting and scenic coach trip, this time to Boston, Massachusetts-a beautiful and historic city.
+Another interesting and scenic coach trip, this time to beautiful and historic Boston, Massachusetts.
 Check in to your accommodation and enjoy the late afternoon to explore the restaurants and bars-and there really is a Cheers Bar-well worth seeking out and enjoying.